SDrinkwater/trademe-feedback-scraper/README.md

 # TradeMe Feedback Scraper

-A simple Python web scraper that retrieves listing details from a given user's feedback and outputs then as a csv.
+A simple Python web scraper that retrieves listing details from a given user's feedback and outputs them as a csv.

 ## Getting Started